rothiri/bookmark_checker_v1/README.md

 - Domain-level rate limiting (politeness)
 - Modular architecture with clear separation of concerns
 - Multiple output pipelines from a single validation pass

+## 🧠 Why this project is interesting

+This project focuses on real-world engineering challenges:

+- Handling unreliable external systems (websites)
+- Balancing concurrency with politeness constraints
+- Designing retryable, resilient workflows
+- Transforming messy data into structured outputs

+It’s not just a script—it’s a small data processing pipeline.